LRobinson18/CMP3103M-Autonomous-Mobile-Robotics-Assessment1/README.md

 # CMP3103M-Autonomous-Mobile-Robotics-Assessment1
-Reactive robot behaviour, programmed in Python using ROS that enables a robot to find a goal in a maze.
+<p>Reactive robot behaviour, programmed in Python using ROS that enables a robot to find a goal in a maze simulation.</p>
+The robot, simulated in Gazebo, uses 3 ROS topics to navigate the maze.
+It subscribes to the LaserScan and Image data and publishes to the Velocity node.
+The navigation algorithm works by determining the average distances of both sides of the robot, then rotating towards the direction where there is more space.
+Also if the camera detects colour, it will act depending on it, moving towards blue/green and away from red.

 <ol>
   <p>